Key Contribution: Scaling Make-on-Demand Libraries

-ZINC-22 addresses the critical infrastructure challenges of managing multi-billion-scale libraries of make-on-demand chemical compounds through a federated database architecture, intuitive CartBlanche web interface, and cloud distribution systems that enable modern virtual screening at unprecedented scale.
+ZINC-22 addresses the critical infrastructure challenges of managing multi-billion-scale libraries of make-on-demand chemical compounds through a federated database architecture, the CartBlanche web interface, and cloud distribution systems that enable modern virtual screening.

 Overview

-ZINC-22 is the world’s largest freely available database of commercially available compounds for virtual screening.
-The database contains over 37 billion make-on-demand molecules with sophisticated search capabilities and cloud-scale infrastructure, representing a massive expansion from its predecessor ZINC-20.
-It provides ready-to-dock 3D conformations for 4.5 billion molecules, complete with pre-calculated pH-specific protonation states, tautomers, and AMSOL partial charges.
+ZINC-22 is a multi-billion scale public database of commercially available chemical compounds designed for virtual screening.
+It contains over 37 billion make-on-demand molecules and utilizes a distributed infrastructure capable of managing database indexing limits.
+For structural biology pipelines, it provides 4.5 billion ready-to-dock 3D conformations alongside pre-calculated pH-specific protonation states, tautomers, and AMSOL partial charges.

 Strengths

-- Unprecedented scale: 37+ billion purchasable compounds from major vendors (Enamine, WuXi, Mcule)
+- Massive scale: 37+ billion purchasable compounds from major vendors (Enamine, WuXi, Mcule)

 - Federated architecture: Supports asynchronous building and horizontal scaling to trillion-molecule growth

-- User-friendly access: CartBlanche GUI provides a shopping cart metaphor for compound acquisition
+- Platform access: CartBlanche GUI provides a shopping cart metaphor for compound acquisition

 - Privacy protection: Dual public/private server clusters protect patentability of undisclosed catalogs